 Clusters of white flowers are borne in late spring, somewhat larger than other Whitebeams, followed by persistent yellow-orange berries.

-Fill in the details below and we will let you know when Sorbus wardii whitebeam is back in stock.
+Fill in the form below and we will notify you when Sorbus wardii whitebeam are back in stock.

 Sorbus wardii does best in full sun.
 Once established it is fairly tolerant of drought conditions.